xpcmdshell/bn-chained-fixups/README.md

 To apply fixups for eligible projects, use the plugin action under `Tools -> Plugins -> Apply LC_DYLD_CHAINED_FIXUPS`.

 ### Sample Output
+Information about where fixups were applied is available in the `Log` console:

 ```
 [*] Fixup header at = 0x20000
 [*] DYLD_CHAINED_STARTS_IN_IMAGE at = 0x20020, with 0x5 segments